KirstensGitHub/predicting_attention_neural/README.md

 To replicate the analyses you see in the manuscript, you can:
 - download the MRI data, here
 - preprocess the MRI data, following the steps in `code/preprocessing`
-- analyze the MRi data, following the steps in `code/analysis`
+- analyze the MRI data, following the steps in `code/analysis`
 - process and analyze the behavioral data, following the steps in `data/behavioral`

 ### Replicating our experimennt